 Ultrasound scans are used to evaluate fetal development, and they can detect problems in the liver, heart, kidney, or abdomen.
 They may also assist in performing certain types of biopsy.

 The image produced is called a sonogram.

 Fast facts on ultrasound scans

-- Ultrasound scans are very safe and, therefore, widely used
+- Ultrasound scans are safe and widely used.

-- Ultrasound can be used for diagnosis or treatment
+- They are used for diagnosis or treatment.

 How do ultrasound scans work?